-Entrepreneurs interested in gaining support from labour authorities should contact the right Labour Office, prepare and submit application required, as well as appropriate and documentation, depending on the type of support required.
+Entrepreneurs interested in gaining support from labour authorities should contact the appropriate Labour Office, prepare and submit the application required, as well as the appropriate and documentation, depending on the type of support required.

 III.3.6.
 OECD guidelines for multinational enterprises